 In addition to his wife, survivors include children Rick, Christy and Marc, three grandchildren, four brothers and two sisters.
 Memorials may be made to St. Thomas, Notre Dame, St. Catherine University or the St. Paul Chamber Orchestra.

-A Mass of Christian Burial will be at 11 a.m.
-Saturday at St. Peter’s Catholic Church, Mendota.
-Visitation will be from 9 to 11 a.m. at the church, with burial in Resurrection Cemetery, Mendota Heights.
+A Mass of Christian Burial was at 11 a.m.
+Saturday, June 1 at St. Peter’s Catholic Church, Mendota.
+Visitation was from 9 to 11 a.m. at the church, with burial in Resurrection Cemetery, Mendota Heights.

 Read more from Notre Dame News - In Memoriam: Richard W. Conklin, former associate vice president of University Relations